tan9/gtestcert/README.md

 ```
 $ gtestcert -install
-Created a new local CA 💥
+Installed the GTestRCA 💥
-The local CA is now installed in the system trust store! ⚡️
+The GTestRCA is now installed in the system trust store! ⚡️
-The local CA is now installed in the Firefox trust store (requires browser restart)! 🦊
+The GTestRCA is now installed in the Firefox trust store (requires browser restart)! 🦊

 $ gtestcert example.com "*.example.com" example.test localhost 127.0.0.1 ::1